-First revealed almost two years ago before Baselworld 2012 trade show, the Heritage Pilot has been reissued in an even more appealing version.
-Although, with a total production run said to be 1883 pieces (just like the older model), the Alpina Heritage Pilot Limited Edition (Ref.
-AL-435LB4SH6) can't really be called "limited" (there will be just too many watches in circulation for the model to become a rarity in any reasonable time), it still deserves our attention for the sheer beauty of it.
+First revealed before the Baselworld 2012 trade show, the Heritage Pilot was reissued in an even more appealing version.
+Although, with a total production run of 1883 pieces (just like the older model), the Alpina Heritage Pilot Limited Edition (Ref.
+AL-435LB4SH6) shouldn't be touted as a "limited" edition (there will be just too many of them in circulation for the model to become a rarity in any reasonable time), it still deserves our attention for the sheer beauty of it.

-Well, here comes the big guy.
+Here comes the big gun.
 Perrelet has offered its huge Turbine XL Ref.
 A3027/1 model more than two years ago and now the Swiss brand plans to reintroduce the watch using less expensive, albeit as flashy, materials.
 Still measuring outrageous 50 millimeters in diameter, the new Perrelet Special Edition XL Turbine Racing DLC (ref.
-A1051) watch now comes in a huge stainless steel case that sports an extremely scratch-resistant DLC (Diamond-like Carbon) coating that not only looks cool, but also keeps this expensive toy in mint, unworn-like condition.
+A1051) now comes in a huge stainless steel case that sports an extremely scratch-resistant DLC (Diamond-like Carbon) coating that not only looks cool, but also keeps this expensive toy in mint, unworn-like condition.
 For YEARS.

 To be presented next March during the Baselworld 2012 event, the new Alpina Heritage Pilot (Ref.
 AL-435B4SH6) limited edition watch features the easily recognizable styling of their pilot's watches, but is now equipped with a nicely decorated hand-wound movement, which is protected from accidents with a solid hunter case cover.

 Despite its somewhat toy-like appearance, the new Nautica NMX 650 (ref.
 N18633G) diver may be a nice choice for those looking for an inexpensive beater that can be used as a diving companion.